yoshizzle/developers-1/_guides/python-guide.md

 {% highlight python %}
 >>> from linode import Disk
 >>> disk = Disk(client, 'disk_123', 'lnde_123')
 {% endhighlight %}

+A list of derived objects may also be accessed through their parent object as an attribute, named based on the extension to the parent object's URL (i.e. `/linodes/lnde_123/disks` means a linode object will have a disks attribute):

+{% highlight python %}
+>>> linode = Linode(client, 'lnde_123')
+>>> disks = linode.disks
+{% endhighlight %}

 ## Lists of Objects